Austin vs Savannah

 Which city has higher STR taxes — Austin or Savannah?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Savannah charges 8% local hotel/motel tax + 7% state sales tax.
-Compare the full breakdown in the table above.
+Notably, Savannah benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?